-For fiscal year 2023, Mr. Sullivan's base salary was \$325,000.
-Mr. Sullivan's salary for fiscal year 2023 reflects the salary paid to him during the fiscal year covered upon commencement of his employment with the Company in May 2023.
+For fiscal year 2024, Mr. Sullivan's base salary was \$325,000.
+Mr. Sullivan's salary for fiscal year 2024 reflects the salary paid to him through the termination of his employment with the Company in October 2024.

-The actual base salaries paid to the NEOs during 2023 and 2022, as applicable, are set forth in the Summary Compensation Table above.
+The actual base salaries paid to the NEOs during 2024, as applicable, are set forth in the Summary Compensation Table above.